zbmed-semtec/mowl-graph2doc2vec/README.md

 | --- | --- | --- |
 | 10821866 | meshd003643 signal-induced localization of p53 meshd011506 to meshd008928 a potential meshd012380 in apoptotic signaling | the mechanism of p53-mediated meshd017209 after cellular stress remains poorly understood evidence suggests that p53 induces meshd016923 by a multitude of molecular pathways involving activation of target meshd005796 and transcriptionally independent direct signaling meshd008928 meshd010988 a key meshd012380 in meshd017209 we show here that a fraction of p53 meshd011506 localizes to meshd008928 at the onset of p53-dependent meshd017209 but not during p53-independent meshd017209 or p53-mediated meshd059447 the accumulation of p53 to meshd008928 is rapid within 1 h after p53 activation and precedes changes in meshd053078 meshd045304 release and meshd053148 activation meshd016253 and immuno-meshd005453-activated meshd002477 sorter meshq000032 of isolated meshd008928 show that the majority of mitochondrial p53 localizes to the membranous compartment whereas a fraction is found in a complex with the mitochondrial import motor mt hsp70 after induction of ectopic p53 without additional meshd004249 in p53-deficient meshd002477 p53 again partially localizes to meshd008928 preceding the onset of meshd017209 overexpression of anti-apoptotic bcl-2 or bcl-xl abrogates stress signal-mediated mitochondrial p53 accumulation and meshd017209 but not meshd059447 suggesting a meshd005246 signaling loop between p53 and mitochondrial apoptotic regulators importantly bypassing the nucleus by targeting p53 to meshd008928 using import leader fusions is sufficient to induce meshd017209 in p53-deficient meshd002477 we propose a model where p53 can contribute to meshd017209 by direct signaling at the meshd008928 thereby amplifying the transcription-dependent meshd017209 of p53 |

+## Limitations
+* We are not properly capturing relations between two recognized entities from the document text.

+## Ideas for the future
+* Explore Named Entity Recognition approaches other than simple/direct lexical matching.
+* Using sentiment analysis to add positive/negative connotation to the relation betweeen two entities recognized in the text.

 ## Participants
 * * Nelson David Quiñones Virgen, co-lead, orcid:0000-0002-5037-0443